sahib/misc/performance/1_intro.rst

     How to find the path?
 Tools like pprof can find it, but also coverage tools or even debuggers can help you find them.
-Chances are that you the critical path for your module anyways.
+Chances are that you the Hot section for your module anyways.

-    Other related terms are "hot path" or "tight loop".
+    Other related terms are "Hot section" or "tight loop".

     A related term is "slow path".
 This is often the path taken by a program that hits some edge case.
 Edge cases are often (purposefully) not optimized